 You can also look at your bills such as subscriptions for streaming services and decide whether you can do without while you try to get your debt under control.

 Sometimes calling your cable, internet, mobile or insurance provider about any discounts or opportunities to save is only a phone call away.
-Some people have been know to switch providers, knowing they’ll likely receive a call to try and win back their business by offering more favorable rates in the near future.
+Some people have been know to switch providers, knowing they’ll likely receive a call to try and win back their business by offering more favourable rates in the near future.

 Another option if dealing with credit card debt is to look at balance transfer offers.
 Some credit cards can come with an introductory rate of 0%, but for a limited time, usually between 15 and 21 months.
 The balance transfer can allow you to pay off credit card debt without accumulating interest, as long as you pay it down before the introductory term ends.
 Also, you should know that sometimes there can be balance transfer fee, and this could be up to 6% of the amount you’re transferring.
 So it requires a little math, but can be another good option to paying down debt.